AmazeeLabs/silverback-mono/packages/composer/amazeelabs/silverback_translations/README.md

 {
   "9a9+ww": {
     "defaultMessage": "Lorem ipsum dolor sit amet"
+    "description": "Donec et nunc turpis"
   },
   "Qp1beM": {
     "defaultMessage": "Donec et nunc turpis.
 In mollis laoreet mi, eu interdum enim tempus sed."
   }
 }
 ```
 so it is a string that can be generated with the [formatjs](https://formatjs.io/) library.
-Each property in the root JSON object represents the source string.
+Each nested object in the JSON represent a source string.
+The *defaultMessage* property will be used as the source string label and the *description* property will be appended to the context of the string.

 ## Endpoint access
 The request must be a POST request, done with an user which has the 'access create translation sources endpoint' permissions.
 The basic auth method can be used to authenticate the request.

-## Default translations
-The POSTed JSON string has values for a default message (default translation).
-The default language can be specified in the *defaultLanguage* query parameter, like: */translations/create/gatsby?defaultLanguage=de*.
-If nothing specified, the site default language will be used.